8 Statistics about Autonomous Mobile Robots (AMRs) in Order Fulfillment

 When it comes to meeting the demands of order fulfillment in today’s modern warehouse, operations managers are tasked with a myriad of challenges.
 Most notably, they must manage consumer demands while coping with a smaller workforce and a greater need for automation.

 In evaluating potential solutions to these problems, you may find yourself hearing more and more about autonomous mobile robots (AMRs).
-Relative newcomers to the world of automation, these robots are similar in some ways to AGVs in that they can automatically complete tasks such as transporting product.
-Where they shine, though, is in their flexibility and ability to understand their environment and self-identify the most efficient routes for completing their tasks, all without being overseen by an operator.
+Relative newcomers to the world of automation, these robots are similar in some ways to AGVs in that they can automatically complete tasks such as transporting products.
+Where they shine, though, is their navigation techniques due to their flexibility and ability to understand their dynamic environments.
+They are able to avoid any unexpected obstacles by self-identifying the most efficient routes for completing their tasks, all without being overseen by an operator.

 If you’re considering incorporating AMRs into your order fulfillment operation, you probably have a lot of questions about their benefits, adoption rates, costs, and potential return on investment (ROI).
-Below, we’ve gathered 8 statistics about warehouse robotics and autonomous mobile robots that you can use to evaluate the technology for yourself and decide if there is a role for them to play in your business.
+Below, we’ve gathered 14 statistics about warehouse robotics and autonomous mobile robots that you can use to evaluate the technology for yourself and decide if there is a role for them to play in your business and warehouse operations.

 Autonomous Mobile Robot (AMR) Statistics